Chr1sWilliams/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Computational Mathematics
-  - Monte Carlo Methods
+  - Computational Statistics
-  - Scientific Computing
+  - Machine Learning

 # Education to show in About widget
 education: